nokyotsu/parrots/en/6_questions.md

 and the vehicles get bigger and bigger, we have the Selfish Useless Vehicles---I think they're called---the SUV's.* ((Laughter.)) ((Applause.))

-You know, I have to say as a brit, you know we sit and think, ``the americans are complaining again because their gas prices have reached now nearly a quarter of what we pay.'' ((Laughter.))
+You know, I have to say as a brit, you know we sit and think, "the americans are complaining again because their gas prices have reached now nearly a quarter of what we pay." ((Laughter.))

 **Questioner 1:** *So, I just wonder whether you think that a good solution is that if we would pay the true cost of things, if we would pay the ten dollars a